tmurphree/validation-suite/README.md

 // assert takes care of some of the 'if' code, but you still have to type the error messages.
 // Plus it's only in Node as far as I know.
 // https://nodejs.org/dist/latest-v12.x/docs/api/assert.html#assert_assert_ok_value_message

 assert.ok(typeof username !== 'string', 'username is not a string');
 assert.ok(username.length === 0, 'username is zero length.');

 // This library gives you less typing and more checks.
 // The following line checks for type 'string' and zero length and throws the same error messages as above.
 // The second 'username' argument tells the error message what variable name to use; if omitted, 'input' is used.
-// It returns true if the check passes, but I'm not sure you'll ever need that.
-Use a simple validation instead. checkIsPopulatedString(username, 'username');
+// It returns undefined if the check passes. checkIsPopulatedString(username, 'username');

-// throws 'hasAdog is not a boolean' or returns true checkIsBoolean(hasAdog, 'hasAdog');
+// throws 'hasAdog is not a boolean' or returns undefined checkIsBoolean(hasAdog, 'hasAdog');

-// uses the default variable name 'input', so throws 'input is not a number' or returns true checkIsNumber(foo);
+// uses the default variable name 'input', so throws 'input is not a number' or returns undefined checkIsNumber(foo);
 ```